jackohughes/synthesis_artefact/README.md

 The table in the PDF file records the results comparing grade-and-type-directed synthesis (the Graded column) vs. purely type-directed synthesis (the Cartesian column) where a program that doesn't type check against the original graded type is discarded and we synthesise another program.
+The description from Section 5.2 provides a detailed overview of how to read the results table.
+We restate the main points in this section and show how the table resulting from running the benchmarking tool as per Section 3 of this document can be compared to the paper table.

 The left column gives the benchmark name, the number of in-scope top-level definitions that can be used as components in the synthesis (labeled Ctxt) and the minimum number of examples needed to synthesise the programs in the Graded and Cartesian columns.
 The number in parentheses notes the number of extra-examples required to synthesise a Cartesian program if we forgo type-checking.

 Each subsequent results column records whether the program was synthesised succesfully or not with a tick or cross, the mean synthesis time (μT) or if a